-Take charge of your energy bill with our hot tips on comparing electricity bills.
+Take charge of your power bill with our hot tips on comparing electricity bills.

 In the last decade electricity prices have increased by more than 60 per cent and the average Australian is paying $1524 annually.